cjlee112/pygr/doc/rest/tutorials/worldbase.rst

 For the moment we advise that you not point your ``WORLDBASEPATH`` at sources that you do not have a good reason to trust.

-One challenge in bioinformatics is the complexity of managing many diverse data resources.
-For example, running a large job on a heterogeneous cluster of computers is complicated by the fact that individual computers often can't access a given data resource in the same way (i.e. the file path may be different), and some machines may not have direct access at all to certain resources.

-Pygr provides a systematic solution to this problem: creating a consistent namespace for data.
-A given resource is given a unique name that then becomes its universal handle for accessing it, no matter where you are (just as Python's ``import`` command provides a consistent name for accessing a given code resource, regardless of where you are).